California Gold Rush for kids in special education classrooms

 Review and Assessment

-Finally, we want to have a clear understanding of how much of this new material our students have been able to absorb and comprehend.
-In order for that to truly meaningful, you should ALWAYS start your unit with a pre-assessment.
+Finally, we want to have a clear understanding of how much of this new material our students have absorbed and comprehended.
+In order for that to be truly meaningful, you should ALWAYS start your unit with a pre-assessment.
 I use the actual assessment I will give at the end.
 That way, I can clearly see how much growth has occurred.

-I like to use fill in the blank worksheets as a review and a quick test to see if there is an area that needs more teaching before the formal assessment.
-If the subject had lots of mini-topics, I may make several of these.
-They are usually short (only 5-10 questions) and cover a broad overview as well as any particular area I think students may have trouble with.
+I like to use fill-in-the-blank worksheets for review and as a quick test to identify areas that need more instruction before the formal assessment.
+If the subject had many mini-topics, I might make several of these.
+They are usually short (only 5-10 questions) and cover a broad overview, as well as any particular area, I think students may have trouble with.

 California Gold Rush close worksheet

 Finally, the assessment is typically 10 questions long and is a multiple-choice format.
-Because the needs and learning levels were so broad in my class, I have 3 different formats I would use for presentation.
+Because the needs and learning levels were so broad in my class, I use 3 different formats for presentations.

 California Gold Rush assessment

-To check out my complete unit on the California Gold Rush, click the images below.
-The first one contains ONLY printable activities.
-The second image is from my unit that has both print AND digital activities.
+To check out my complete unit on the California Gold Rush, click the image below.
+It includes both print AND digital activities.

 Hi!